The 15 Best Wineries in Mendoza, Argentina

 The absolute best time to visit Mendoza is in March for harvest (the “cosecha” or vendimia).

-In September, we were there just after most wineries had done their pruning, so we didn’t see any vines and it was still beautiful.
+In September, we were there just after most wineries had done their pruning.
+While we didn’t see any vines, it was still beautiful.

 Read more: The Best Time to Visit Argentina